“So, so you think you can tell heaven from hell.”

-It is a wonderful thing to view a 29,028 foot mountain from 30,000 feet.
+It is a wonderful thing to view a 29,028-foot mountain from 30,000 feet.
 It felt like we were so close to the heaven, I have no idea what heaven looks like, but this was perfect and for me perfect is heaven.
-It truly was one of the majestic thing I’ve ever seen in my life.
+It truly was one of the majestic things I’ve ever seen in my life.

 The stewardess ticked of all the mountains as we passed: Langtang Lirung, Shisha Pangma, Dorje-Lakpa, Phurbi-Ghyachu, Chhoba-Bhamare, Gauri Shankar, Melungtse, Chugimago, Pigferago, Numbur, Karyolung, Cho-Oyo, Gyachungkang, Pumoki, Nuptse, Sagarmatha (Everest), Lhotse, Ama-Dablan, Chamlang, Makalu, Kanchenjunga.

 We also took turns going up to the cockpit to see the pilot’s view, which was even more spectacular.